 In terms of storage, the computer has a 1TB 7200rpm hard drive.
 1TB of storage is pretty huge and will keep you going for a long time.
 There is of course plenty of room left in the case to add extra storage drives should you choose to further down the line.

 Speaking of the case, CyberpowerPC have used the Cooler Master Elite, and fitted it out with blue case fan lights that definitely make it look like a gamer’s PC.
 You also get a read/write DVD optical drive with the package which is a bonus if you’re still installing games via disc.

 Unfortunately though, CyberpowerPC don’t include a wireless card or adaptor in this prebuilt package.
 This means if you want internet connectivity, you’ll either have to plug in via an ethernet cable or buy a separate wireless card or adaptor in order to get wireless internet connectivity.

 Here’s a good look at the CyberpowerPC Gamer Ultra GUA3100A in the below video:

-The hardware in this PC is decent although a little dated, but the quad-core processor, 8GB of RAM and dedicated graphics card with an additiona 1GB of on-card RAM means that the GUA880 can handle low to medium gaming quite well.
+The hardware in this PC is decent and although it is a little dated, you’ll find that the quad-core processor, 8GB of RAM and dedicated graphics card with an additional 1GB of on-card RAM means that the GUA880 can handle low to medium gaming quite well.
 Bear in mind that the NVIDIA GeForce GT720 is a lower end card, so you may struggle with playing more demanding games on high settings.

 One of the best selling points about this PC we think is the Cooler Master case, which CyberpowerPC have done a good job of kitting out with blue case lighting and the few fans that it comes with are sure to keep your components running cool.